Are you looking for books like Divergent?

 The new questions they ask it come away with fewer and fewer credible answers.
 Of course, the Society has a big problem with this, and will go to great lengths to ensure that the truth is suppressed.

-Your inner young adult will relish this dystopian novel and the drama of love that unfolds within.
+Your inner young adult will relish this dystopian novel and the drama of love that unfolds within, so go ahead and grab a copy of Matched.

 “Beth and Ryan were holding hands.
 It was enough to risk a formal citation for indecency, and they knew better, but I didn’t say anything.”